 The program emphasizes the flexible yet intensive preparation of instructors of literacy.
 To achieve this flexibility, the program permits variation in the fields of concentration.
 All students study a common body of knowledge in central courses and focus

 their research on the uses of interdisciplinary knowledge for the transmission of literacy in the teaching of English.
-A unique feature is that students can select an academic year or a summers-only program option.
+A unique feature is that students can select an academic year or a Low Residency program option.